minskylab/auto-rust/README.md

 * **AI-Powered Code Generation:**  Leverage the capabilities of LLMs to generate Rust function bodies based on your specifications.
 * **Compile-Time Integration:** Seamlessly integrate code generation into your Rust projects with our easy-to-use procedural macro.
 * **Context-Aware Generation:** Auto-Rust considers your function signature, doc comments, and some code within your project to generate contextually relevant implementations.
+* **Live Reload for Development:** Speed up your development workflow with the `live` argument.
+Auto-Rust will regenerate code on every compilation, providing near-instant feedback as you refine your function signatures and documentation.

 ## Getting Started